KarelKubat/go-prepush-hook/README.md

 What it does, is:

-* Checks are executed when the working branch is `origin` or `master`.
+* Checks are executed when the working branch is `master`.
 On other branches, the checks are skipped - since it's assumed that such branches are "work in progress".
+(If you need strictness on other branches, then modify `@STRICT_BRANCHES` in the script.)

 * Every directory must have a `go.doc`.